Trends

 One thing is for sure, the working world in France (and generally in Western Europe) is very different from the Canadian (and North American) working world.
 Through the various positions I held in Canada, I’ve seen it all—the good, the bad and the ugly.

-This feature will explore the ups and downs of the Canadian working world.
-I hope it will help prospective immigrants and newcomers to understand its good sides and any potential challenges they may face in the workplace.
+These articles explore the Canadian work culture.
+I hope it will help prospective immigrants and newcomers to understand the good, bad and ugly sides, and any potential challenges they may face in the workplace.

 I am not sure if it is related to this particular series, or of any interest to your readers, but immigrants who settle in the Ottawa area can get in touch with Hire Immigrants Ottawa (among other services).
 They are mostly working with employers, but also have mentoring programs and meet-and-greets that help put qualified immigrants in touch with prospective, and legitimate, employers, and vice-versa. .